 Fuel Filters: A filter between the tank and the pump is not required if the factory in-tank filter sock is still in use.
-If the in-tank filter sock has been removed, a large, free flowing 90 to 150 micron filter such as RobbMc PN 1024 or 1025 should be used.
+If the in-tank filter sock has been removed, a large, free flowing 90 to 200 micron filter such as RobbMc PN 1024 or 1025 should be used.
 An additional filter (30 to 50 micron) should be used between the pump and the carb.

 Pressure Regulator: In most cases, a pressure regulator is not required.
-However, if the carb(s) in use requires a pressure lower than the pressure supplied by the pump, a non-return regulator can be used between the pump and the carb(s).
-Also, using a vapor return line will reduce the pressure about 1 psi.
+However, if the carb(s) in use requires a pressure lower than the pressure supplied by the pump, a non-return regulator such as RobbMc PN 1046 or 1050 can be used between the pump and the carb(s).
+Also, using a vapor return line with the pump will reduce idle pressure about 1 psi which may eliminate the need for a pressure regulator.

 Vapor Return: There is a metered 1/8 NPT port on the bottom of the pump for a "vapor" return line.
 A vapor return line allows a small amount of fuel to circulate from the pump back to the gas tank, keeping the pump and fuel cooler.
 This reduces the chance of fuel vaporization ("vapor lock") and can also improve hot restarts.
-Some Fords came from the factory with a 1⁄2" vapor return line connected between the stock fuel filter and the gas tank.
-That same line can be connected to the RobbMc pump by using the provided 1/8 NPT to 1/4" barb fitting.
+Many Chevys came from the factory with a 1⁄2" vapor return line connected between the stock fuel pump and the gas tank.
+That same line can be connected to the RobbMc pump by using an 1/8 NPT to 1/4" barb fitting.
 If your car does not have a factory return line, any 1/4" or larger return line can be used by installing the appropriate fitting.
 NOTE: When using the vapor return line, it is normal for the fuel pressure to bounce at low rpm.
 If you are not using a vapor return line, plug the port with an 1/8 NPT plug.